 If you are on the 21-Day Clean Program or just feeling adventurous, we encourage you to add a green powder like Clean Greens or Clean favorite, Spirulina, to this smoothie.
 The deep blue-green color of Spirulina fits into our ocean-side theme; Spirulina is chock-full of nutrients, antioxidants, and protein.
 It’s is a complete protein source and a single tablespoon contains four grams of high-quality protein.
 Complete proteins contain all essential amino acids, which are the building blocks of our bodies and are essential for all metabolic processes.
 Most complete proteins come from animal sources, but Spirulina is one of the few plant-based sources.

 Spirulina is dense with antioxidants which are crucial for preventing inflammation.
-Inflammation is linked to many diseases like cancer, so consuming antioxidant-rich foods is important for longevity.
+Inflammation is linked to many diseases, so consuming antioxidant-rich foods is important for longevity.

 Prep time: 5 minutes